 A former and still very grand shooting lodge, The Torridon has one of the Highlands’ most stunning locations.
 It stands on a beautiful sea loch in 58 acres of parkland, with breathtaking views all around.
-Its staff are well trained and motivated, and it has a particularly fine interior.
-The public rooms have been lovingly restored to their former glory and the 18 gorgeous bedrooms combine the elegantly classic with an upbeat contemporary look.
-In the attractive sitting room, relax in a window seat perfectly positioned for the view.
-In the restaurant, David Barnett combines Scottish ingredients with French flair; his stand-out dishes include venison, grouse, razor clams and John Dory.
-After dinner, head for the whisky bar, stocked with more than 350 malts.
+The staff are charming and its interiors particularly fine – the public rooms have been meticulously restored to their former glory and the 18 lovely bedrooms combine the elegantly classic with an upbeat contemporary look.
+In the pretty sitting room, relax in a window seat perfectly positioned for that view.
+In the 3 AA Rosette restaurant, head chef David Barnett combines Scottish ingredients with French flair; his stand-out dishes include venison, grouse, razor clams and John Dory.
+After dinner, head for the whisky bar, stocked with more than 365 malts.
 There are various outdoor activities on the doorstep, from cycling and bird watching to kayaking and sea loch cruises.
-You’ll find simpler rooms at the cosy Torridon Inn and the self-catered Boat House (weekly lets only).
-Doubles from £245.
+You’ll find 12 simple rooms at the cosy Torridon Inn, or for a spoiling and private experience try the two-bedroom Boat House (weekly lets).
+Doubles from £255.

 Back to all Great British Hotels